A rustic and traditional French vegetable soup with chunks of potatoes, leeks, carrots, and fennel.

 This recipe is an adapted version of the vegetable soup my great-grandmother made many years ago.
 Easy to make, even better the next day; this soup can be served chunky or puréed and has an infinite number of possible variations as far as the vegetables are concerned.

-The version I make is brothy with large chunks of potatoes, leeks, carrots, and fennel.
+The version I make is brothy with chunks of potatoes, leeks, carrots, and fennel.
 Sublime in it’s simplicity, this is the kind of soup you make during the day on a weekend when you can slowly let it simmer on the stove letting the soothing aromas envelope every corner of your house.